OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 $ /opt/opencilk/bin/clang++ qsort.cpp -fopencilk -fcilktool=cilkscale -O3 -o qsort_cs
 ```

-In work/span analysis mode, Cilkscale measures the {% defn "work" %}, {% defn
-"span" %}, and {% defn "parallelism" %} of the instrumented program.
-These
+Measurements of work, span, and parallelism
-measurements depend on your program's input and {% defn "logical parallelism"
+depend on your program's input and {% defn "logical parallelism"
 %} but not on the number of processors on which it is run.
 Cilkscale collects
 performance measurements during runtime and uses the {% defn "parallel trace"
 %} of your program for its analysis.
-The [Cilkscale reference
+The [Cilkscale reference guide](/doc/reference/cilkscale/#workspan-analysis-measurements-reported-by-cilkscale)
-manual](/doc/reference/cilkscale/#workspan-analysis-measurements-reported-by-cilkscale)
 describes the specific quantities reported by Cilkscale.

 The Cilkscale work/span analysis report is printed in CSV format, similarly to